coderanger/coderanger.net/content/posts/five-fears.md

 model is that if a memory cell is written to, it will contain the same value later on when we read from it.
 RowHammer smashed this assumption.

-As RAM storage sizes have skyrocketed with physical chip sizes sink, individual memory cells have gotten smaller and packed more and more densely.
+As RAM storage sizes have skyrocketed, physical chip sizes sink.
+Individual memory cells have gotten smaller and packed more and more densely.
 RowHammer exploits this by using electrical interference from neighboring cells to flip bits.
 By issuing hundreds of thousands of writes to nearby memory locations,